scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 --------------

-The goal of the WestPACE vaccine clinic was to provide a friendly environment to vaccinate seniors.
+The goal of the WestPACE vaccine clinic was to provide a friendly environment to vaccinate senior citizens.
 Because this was a nonprofit and volunteer effort, the clinic did not have any pre-existing record management practices with corresponding IT infrastructure to handle sensitive health information according to Health Insurance Portability and Accountability Act (HIPAA) standards.
 One key obstacle is paperwork for appointments, questionnaires,